Vincent Rougeau: Career

 In 2011, Rougeau was appointed Dean of Boston College Law School.
 He served in that capacity until July 2021, when he assumed the role of President at the College of the Holy Cross.
 Upon his appointment, Rougeau identified increasing diversity and the college's relationship with the city of Worcester as among his strategic priorities.
+He was succeeded as dean of the Boston College Law School by Odette Lienau.

 In January 2021, Rougeau was inducted as president of the Association of American Law Schools.

+Personal life

+Rougeau is married to Robin Kornegay-Rougeau, with whom he has three children: Christian, Alexander, and Vincent.